Voting begins in U.K. election dominated by Brexit, terror attacks

 May says she will build a "stronger, fairer and more prosperous Britain," while Labour leader Jeremy Corbyn says he would govern "for the many, not the few."

-In Scotland, the nationalist Scottish National Party was defending its dominant position from recent gains by Conservatives.
+In Scotland, the pro-independence Scottish National Party was aiming to defend its dominant position from recent gains by Conservatives.